leuty/icon-model/ragnarok/README.md

 ### Build as part of ICON

-ICON configuration script will also configure ragnarok & kokkos.
+The ICON configuration scripts automatically configure both Ragnarok and Kokkos.

-### Build standalone
+### Build Standalone

-To build ragnarok standalone, one can use the cache files provided for levante under `ragnarok/cmake/caches/`, e.g.:
+Ragnarok can also be built independently of ICON.
+Cache files for Levante are available under `ragnarok/cmake/caches/`.
+For example:

   ```
   cmake -B build -S ragnarok -C ragnarok/cmake/caches/levante_cpu.cmake`